Find the best joint application loans in South Africa

-- Secured or unsecured.
+Secured or unsecured.
 To further strengthen your application, you can apply for a secured personal loan.
-If you choose an unsecured loan, you might have to pay a higher interest rate.
+If you choose an unsecured personal loan, you might have to pay a higher interest rate.

 Joint application loans are slightly different from co-signed loans.
 Both types can improve your chances of loan approval, but after the money is in your bank account, you can only share it with a co-applicant.
 A co-signer is simply there to take responsibility for your repayments if you fail to do so.
 This assurance from the co-signer is what helps to convince the lender when they consider your application.

 Joint borrowing can have advantages in the following situations: